R2 electronics recycling certification for responsible practices

 Computer and IT Recycling

-Help your community be recycling old computers
+Help your community by recycling old computers Nonprofit Electronic Recycling Center Atlanta Ga

 Benefits Of Donating Computers To Computer Recycling Charities